Skip to Content

 docker-compose build docker-compose up

-git clone https://github.com/ethereum-optimism/optimism.git cd optimism git fetch --tag --all git checkout v1.9.1 git submodule update --init --recursive
+git clone https://github.com/ethereum-optimism/optimism.git cd optimism git fetch --tag --all git submodule update --init --recursive

 • Admin (contract upgrade authority)